mkang315/BGF-YOLO/README.md

 # Official BGF-YOLO
-This is the source code for the paper, "Bgf-yolo: Enhanced YOLOv8 with Multiscale Attentional Feature Fusion for Brain Tumor Detection", of which I am the first author.
+This is the source code for the paper, "BGF-YOLO: Enhanced YOLOv8 with Multiscale Attentional Feature Fusion for Brain Tumor Detection", of which I am the first author.

 ## Model
 The model configuration (i.e., network construction) file is bgf-yolo.yaml in the directory [./models/bgf](https://github.com/mkang315/BGF-YOLO/blob/main/models/bgf/bgf-yolo.yaml).